 Overview

-This article will showcase the steps how to deploy docker container using Ansible on a remote Linux machine.
-This will enable us to automate the process of Docker container deployment, when required, on a multiple remote Linux hosts, with a preset of environment variables and configs for the needed Docker container.
+Hello there fellow Linux adventurers.
+I hope you’re ready for today’s adventure in the land of automation.
+Through this article you’ll be shown steps how to deploy Docker container using Ansible on a remote Linux machine that runs Docker engine.
+By the end of article you should have enough understanding how to automate process of Docker container deployment on a multiple Linux inventory, with preset of environment variables and configs for needed Docker container.

 Prerequisites

-In order to successfully deploy Docker container using Ansible on a remote Linux machine, there are following prerequisites that are required:
+To successfully deploy Docker container on a remote Linux machine, there are following prerequisites that must be met before venturing forth and those are:

-- SSH access enabled on the remote hosts with the login parameters preset in the Ansible hosts file
+- SSH access enabled with login parameters preset in Ansible inventory file

 Install Python Docker module for Ansible